Korea University

 The student body consists of over 20,000 undergraduate students and over 10,000 graduate students.
-The university has 81 departments in 19 colleges and divisions, as well as 18 graduate schools.
+Korea University offers programs in fields such as liberal arts, social sciences, business & economics, and engineering.
+It has 81 departments in 19 colleges and divisions.
+It is composed of twenty-two graduate schools as well as eighteen undergraduate schools and colleges.
+Additionally, there are eleven auxiliary facilities, including libraries, a museum, and a press office for public relations.
 It has over 1,500 full-time faculty members with over 95% of them holding Ph.D. or equivalent qualification in their field.
-The Korea University Alumni Association consists of more than 280,000 university graduates.
+The university has produced more than 350,000 graduates, while The Korea University Alumni Association comprises more than 280,000 members.
+Korea University also maintains a satellite campus in Sejong City.